Population protocols with unreliable communication: Basic definitions

 \begin{definition} An \emph{execution} is a sequence (finite or infinite) $C_n$ of configurations such that at each moment $i$ either nothing changes, i.e. $C_i=C_{i+1}$ or a single interaction occurs, i.e. $C_i\to C_{i+1}$.
 A configuration $C'$ is \emph{reachable} from configuration $C$ if there exists an execution $C_0,\ldots,C_n$ with $C_0=C$ and $C_n=C'$ (and \emph{unreachable} otherwise).

 A protocol defines a \emph{fairness condition} $\Phi$ which is a predicate on executions.
-It should satisfy the following properties. \begin{itemize} \item A fairness condition is \emph{eventual}, i.e. every finite execution can be continued to an infinite fair execution. \item A fairness condition ensures \emph{activity}, i.e. if an execution contains only configuration $C$ after some moment, there is no configuration $C'\ne C$ such that $C\to C'$. \end{itemize} \end{definition}
+It should satisfy the following properties. \begin{itemize} \item A fairness condition is \emph{eventual}, i.e. every finite execution can be continued to an infinite fair execution. \item A fairness condition ensures \emph{activity}, i.e. if an execution contains only configuration $C$ after some moment, only $C$ itself is reachable from $C$. \end{itemize} \end{definition}

 \begin{definition} The \emph{default fairness condition} accepts an execution if every configuration either becomes unreachable after some moment, or occurs infinitely many times. \end{definition}

 \begin{example} The example protocols use the default fairness condition. \end{example}